 You’ll make them mad…

-Raggedy systems and unsubstantiated processes can stress this temperament completely out!
-Half-baked plans, policies ( my typos) create a mental chasm that needs to be filled with reason.
+Raggedy systems and unsubstantiated processes can stress out this temperament completely!
+Half-baked plans and policies ( my typos) create a mental chasm that needs to be filled with reason.

 And they won’t be quiet about it either.
 Nope.

 They will be visibly vocal and challenge the status quo without a second thought.
 Never count on them to “go along just to get along.”
 Instead, these “hand-raisers” will spot systemic weaknesses and work to figure them out and improve them.
 I call them “hand-raisers” because they will do so in a meeting and challenge, probe, and question what does not resonate with their reasoning.